Our Insights

 What are the benefits of a fixed energy tariff?

-• In a stable energy market, they're usually cheaper than a supplier's default variable rate.
+• In a stable energy market, fixed tariffs are usually cheaper than a supplier's default variable rate.

 • It's easier to budget, because the cost of your energy remains the same, even if the price cap changes.